 How many edited photos will I receive and how will I receive them?

 Why you should care: Each photographer has slightly different offerings regarding how many pictures from your wedding they will edit.
-I never deliver under 100 for a 6 hour wedding day, and try to include every step of the day so that the edited photos tell the story of wedding day, with priority given to formal portrait sessions (including the couple, wedding party and family members), knowing that those are the photos likely to be printed and framed ultimately.
+I try to include every step of the day so that the edited photos tell the story of the wedding day.
+For me its more about telling the complete story of your wedding day from beginning to end and making you feel something, rather than a specific number of photographs.

 How they will be delivered is important too.
 For example, will they be in an online gallery, on a CD, on a flash drive, etc.?